fused-effects/fused-effects/README.md

 Instead, computations are performed in a monad named `Eff`, parameterized by the carrier type for the syntax.
 This carrier is specific to the effect handler selected, but since it isn’t described until the handler is applied, the separation between specification and interpretation is maintained.
 Computations are written against an abstract effectful signature, and only specialized to some concrete carrier when their effects are interpreted.

 Carriers needn’t be `Functor`s (let alone `Monad`s), allowing a great deal of freedom in the interpretation of effects.
-And since the interpretation is written as a typeclass instance which `ghc` is eager to inline, performance is excellent: on par with, or even slightly better than `mtl`.
+And since the interpretation is written as a typeclass instance which `ghc` is eager to inline, performance is excellent: approximately on par with `mtl`.

 ## Usage